 Rock & roll, desperate and dangerous

-One game where the malcontents and outsiders get to star is .
-The Shadowrun series is an unlikely mash-up of fantasy and cyberpunk that exaggerates the cliches of each, where the dragon who demands tribute and the TV personality admired by millions are one and the same, Smaug cast as Max Headroom.
+One game where the malcontents and outsiders get to star is Shadowrun: Dragonfall.
+The Shadowrun series is an unlikely mash-up of fantasy and cyberpunk that exaggerates the clichés of each, where the dragon who demands tribute and the TV personality admired by millions are one and the same—Smaug recast as Max Headroom.
 Perhaps it's that exaggeration of the basic tropes that makes Shadowrun feel true to cyberpunk fiction, in spite of the elves.

 Shadowrunners are hackers and spies who can be hired online, like Uber but for corporate espionage, and in Dragonfall your band of runners have a secret base under a market in the anarchist free state of Berlin.
-It's as much about protecting the societal dregs who are your neighbours, drug addicts and shifty coffee dealers, as it is about making money.
+Dragonfall is as much about protecting the societal dregs who are your neighbours—drug addicts and shifty coffee dealers—as it is about making money.
 Also, one of the party members is an actual punk, the former lead singer of a band with the wonderful name MESSERKAMPF!

-Cyberpunk-adjacent games like this weirdly seem more likely to feature the most cyberpunk protagonists.
-Sci-fi horror games and are perfect examples, even though they add vampires and the Cthulhu Mythos.
-The hacker heroes of Watch Dogs 2, Quadrilateral Cowboy, and would all feel at home in glowing near-future cities even though their games are set in the modern day, the 1980s, and a fictional town in Sweden respectively.
+Weirdly, cyberpunk-adjacent games like this often feature the most cyberpunk protagonists.
+Sci-fi horror games Bloodnet and Magrunner: Dark Pulse are perfect examples, even though they add vampires and the Cthulhu Mythos.
+The hacker heroes of Watch Dogs 2, Quadrilateral Cowboy, and Else Heart.Break() would all feel at home in glowing near-future cities even though their games are set in the modern day, the 1980s, and a fictional town in Sweden respectively.

-As in movies like Sneakers, Hackers, and Inception, they're telling cyberpunk stories about how information wants to be free and unchecked power is real bad, just without the chromed-up settings.
+As in movies like Sneakers, Hackers, and Inception, they're cyberpunk stories about how information wants to be free and unchecked power is real bad, just without the chromed-up settings.

-Right now CD Projekt Red is working on , a game that promises to be so chromed-up we'll be able to see our reflections in it.
-Like Shadowrun it's based on a tabletop RPG, but this time one with a more purist vision—Mike Pondsmith's Cyberpunk 2020, in which players are cast as anti-corporate Edgerunners and where getting too many implants can cause "cyberpsychosis".
+Cyberpunk 2077, like Shadowrun, was based on a tabletop RPG, but this time one with a more purist vision—Mike Pondsmith's Cyberpunk 2020, in which players are cast as anti-corporate Edgerunners and where getting too many implants can cause "cyberpsychosis".

-The trailer for Cyberpunk 2077 features a member of MAX-TAC—cops who hunt those cyberpsychos—arresting and recruiting a cyborg killer.
+The first trailer for Cyberpunk 2077 featured a member of MAX-TAC—cops who hunt those cyberpsychos—arresting and recruiting a cyborg killer.
 But while the tabletop game has cops among its playable roles, it also features Netrunners, biker Nomads, and Rockerboys and Rockergirls who use the power of music to spread their political messages.
-It lets players emulate the gang members of or the rockstars of Norman Spinrad's Little Heroes as well as Judge Dredd.
+It lets players emulate the gang members of Marc Laidlaw's 400 Boys or the rockstars of Norman Spinrad's Little Heroes as well as Judge Dredd.

-There's reason to hope the video game adaptation will follow suit and in doing so, get closer to the under-represented elements of the genre.
-In , Pondsmith—who is working with CD Projekt Red on adapting his game—talks about what he considers to be important in cyberpunk.
+The videogame adaptation tried to have it both ways, with side jobs where you work for the Night City Police Department alongside a central story that puts a rockstar revolutionary in your head.
+In a promotional video for Cyberpunk 2077, Pondsmith—who worked with CD Projekt Red on adapting his game—talked about what he considers to be important in cyberpunk.
 "It's not the technology," he says, "it's the feel.
 It's getting that dark, gritty, rain-wet street feeling but at the same time getting that rock & roll, lost, desperate-and-dangerous quality."

-Pondsmith goes on to quote one of Gibson's famous lines from the short story Burning Chrome: "the street finds its own uses for things."
+Pondsmith went on to quote one of Gibson's famous lines from the short story Burning Chrome: "the street finds its own uses for things."
 Cyberpunk isn't just about the alienation that comes with future shock, or the questions about humanity raised by cybernetic enhancement and artificial intelligence.
 It's also about the way powerless people find strength and solace by repurposing the future for their own ends.

+Gibson wrote that the street finds its own uses for things, not "people who work for security agencies find their own uses for things."
 The streets and their inhabitants are central to cyberpunk.
-It's the powerless who suffer most in the kind of authoritarian regimes cyberpunk fiction depicts, and games could do with getting back to the idea that the rebels, misfits, vandals, and people who can't afford a plate of spaghetti matter.
+It's the powerless who suffer most in authoritarian regimes like those cyberpunk fiction depicts, and games could do with getting back to the idea that the rebels, misfits, vandals, and people who can't afford a plate of spaghetti matter.